nanograv/PINT/docs/explanation.rst

 Note that the need for leap seconds is because the Earth's rotation is somewhat erratic - no, we're not about to be thrown off, but its unpredictability can get as large as a second after a few years.
-So the International_Earth_Rotation_Service_ announces leap seconds about six months in advance.
+So the International Earth Rotation Service (IERS_) announces leap seconds about six months in advance.
 This means that ``astropy`` and pint need to keep their lists of leap seconds up-to-date by checking the IERS website from time to time.